aio-libs/aiohttp/docs/client_reference.rst

    Constructor accepts all parameters suitable for :class:`BaseConnector` plus several TCP-specific ones:

-   :param bool verify_ssl: Perform SSL certificate validation for
+   :param bool verify_ssl: perform SSL certificate validation for
       *HTTPS* requests (enabled by default).
 May be disabled to skip validation for sites with invalid certificates.